Emergent Recurrent Extension Phase Transition in a Quasiperiodic Chain: Abstract

 \section{Abstract}

-We investigate $p$-wave superconducting quasiperiodic systems with staggered potential and report for the first time a phase transition featuring reversion from the intermediate to the extended phase, which we dubbed as recurrent extension phase transition (REPT).
-Besides, different from the traditional intermediate phase consisting only of the extended and localized phases, we find that three novel intermediate phases containing the critical phase have appeared in the system, i.e., they are intermediate phases composed of the critical + extended phases, the critical + localized phases, and the critical + extended + localized phases, respectively.
-The prediction in this Letter can not only enrich our understanding of Anderson localization and mobility edge, but also open a new avenue for further research on exotic intermediate phases.
+We study $p$-wave superconducting quasiperiodic chains with staggered potential.
+The result shows a counter-intuitive phase transition phenomenon, i.e., recurrent extension phase transition (REPT).
+By analyzing the participation ration and scaling behavior, we prove the existence of REPT phenomenon, which, in concrete terms, means that the system will repeatedly return from the intermediate phase to the extended phase as the quasiperiodic or staggered strength grows.
+Furthermore, our finding is also quite different from the traditional understanding of intermediate phase (composed only of the pure extended phase and pure localized phase) in that, the new intermediate phase described here, stemming from the competition between staggered potential and $p$-wave pairing, actually falls into three types by bringing in the critical phase.
+To be specific, the new intermediate phases are composed of the critical + extended states, the critical + localized states, and the critical + extended + localized states, respectively.